Temples in Delhi gear up for 'pran pratishtha' at Ayodhya's Ram temple | Science-Environment

 - India

-The devotional fervour is not only at its peak in Ayodhya, but also in Delhi as the temples in the national capital are too gearing up to mark the momentous occasion of the consecration ceremony at the Ram Mandir on January 22.
+With the devotional fervour at its peak in Ayodhya, the temples in the national capital are also gearing up to mark the momentous occasion of the consecration ceremony at the Ram Mandir on January 22.
 Prime Minister Narendra Modi has appealed to the people to light special diyas -- Shri Ram Jyoti -- in their homes to celebrate the day as 'Deepawali'.

 The temples in Delhi will be bedecked with lights, decorations, diyas and flowers for the special occasion.